Ashengl/SIEFormer/README.md

   </code></pre>
 </details>

-* Start your SaF
+* Start your SIEFormer

 ## Train
-If you wish to try training your SaF, please run contrastive_training, for example:
+If you wish to try training your SIEFormer, please run contrastive_training, for example:
 <details>
   <summary>script</summary>
   <pre><code>